-Chlorination of water is the key method to kill the germ and keep the deadly disease at bay.
+Chlorination is the key method to kill the germ and keep the life-taking disease at bay.
+Another way is to use boiled water for cleaning nose as the germ enters through the nasal cavity of its victim and attacks the brain.